hadmacker/asd_notes/README.md

 * This is what we're doing now.
 * It must be so frustrating to not be able to say the things you’re thinking.
 * For those that can’t communicate, they might be Disguised as poor thinkers.
 (Paul Collins)
-* Something is only funny if we both think it’s funny, and I’m not laughing.
+* Something is only funny if we both think it’s funny.
+I’m not laughing.

 ## Showing signs of impending meltdown or event